|

 a quick processor and lots of RAM help speed things up.
 Video

-editing software like iMovie and Adobe Premiere typically recommend
+editing software like iMovie and Final Cut typically recommend

-or more should have you editing without waiting for your computer's
+should have you editing without waiting for your computer's hard

 Spectacular gaming